d3x0r/bloomnhash-js/README.md

 `get` and `set` methods load externally stored entries sparsely.

 A more complete example would demonstrate storing the object that is set in the hash map.
-Objects that have themselves been saved (or loaded) in object storage will have remote references stored in the hash blockks, and will refer to the external object instead.
+Objects that have themselves been saved (or loaded) in object storage will have remote references stored in the hash blocks, and will refer to the external object instead.

+`store()` operations are grouped so the file representing the hash and hash blocks themselves don't have to be written as often.
+A hold-off delay is used, that each store pushes the timer forward a little, so a certain period of inactivity has to happen before flushing to physical or network storage.

 ``` js
 import {sack} from "sack.vfs"